will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 y' = 2
 ```
 where `x` is modified based on current value of `y` and `y` is just set to a new constant value.
 This simplified/condenses the whole read/write model of transactions.
 Obviously, in practice, we may not know the whole set of transaction keys upfront, but in a model, we could consider any transaction as reading some set of keys, and making writes possibly dependent on the values read from those keys.

+For commutative operations, could you avoid aborting on write conflicts? e.g. pure inserts (v.s. increments, etc.) Note that commutativity/idempotency (CRDT style) is one way to avoid concurrency conflicts entirely.

 #### Partial vs. Total